There Is A Major Hidden Clue In The New

 Advertisement

 All this culminates in a phone call.
-"Mom, we're in trouble here." said by a very worried Archie is perhaps the understatement of the year.
+"Mum, we're in trouble here." said by a very worried Archie is perhaps the understatement of the year.

 This is the fourth official trailer to be released for the second season of the hit CW drama and each one has us more excited than the last.
 We've been collecting clues over the summer as trailers, cast interviews, and photos have come out — not to mention the fan theories.
 One thing we know for sure is taht this season will be a lot darker.